Hailiax/DocsJS/README.md

 # DocsJS 1.0.1
 See how to use DocsJS at [hailiax.io/docsjs/](https://hailiax.io/docsjs/).<br>
-This is also an example, it's a doc for DocsJS built with DocsJS containing live DocsJS examples.
+That site is also an example: it's a doc for DocsJS built with DocsJS containing live DocsJS examples.
 Doception!

 ## Basic usage
 Add this to your document `<head>`.